coinpaprika/cq-source-coinpaprika/README.md

 Coinpaprika is a leading cryptocurrency market data platform that offers users comprehensive insights into price data, historical trends, market capitalization, trading volume, and other relevant metrics for numerous cryptocurrencies across hundreds of exchanges.

+## About CloudQuery

+CloudQuery is a powerful data integration and transformation tool designed for cloud-based environments.
+It provides a streamlined approach to accessing, querying, and manipulating data from multiple sources, such as databases, APIs, and cloud services.

 ## Links

  - [CloudQuery Quickstart Guide](https://www.cloudquery.io/docs/quickstart)